Compare SteelSeries Apex Pro Gen 3 vs HyperX Alloy Origins

 Product 2: HyperX Alloy Origins

-Macro customization is available and broadly useful, but some software flows make macro setup less intuitive than competitors.
+Macro customization is available and useful, but reviewers also found it less intuitive or less capable than dedicated macro-focused alternatives.

 materials quality